Volkswagen e-up! reliability & safety

 In general, electric cars are more reliable than their petrol or diesel counterparts – largely due to the fact they do without a complex combustion engine and have fewer moving parts.

-There’s no specific data on the up! or e-up! from our sister title Auto Express' most recent Driver Power owner satisfaction survey – probably due to the car’s relative rarity.
+There’s no specific data on the up! or e-up! from the most recent Driver Power owner satisfaction survey – probably due to the car’s relative rarity.
 But Volkswagen’s mid-table 19th-place finish in the manufacturer standings isn't terrible.
-Skoda and SEAT, which build rebadged versions of the up! (the Citigo and the Mii) finished even higher – claiming 5th and 14th respectively.
+Skoda and SEAT, which build rebadged versions of the e-up!, finished even higher – claiming fifth and 14th respectively.

 The Volkswagen up!’s relatively poor three-star Euro NCAP crash safety rating shouldn’t be ignored, but it should be taken with a pinch of salt.
-The standard car is now approaching 10 years old, which means much of the kit that was cutting-edge a decade ago has been surpassed by newer technology.
+The original design is a decade old, which means much of the kit that was cutting-edge when it was launched has been surpassed by newer technology.
 The same goes for the tests themselves, which have become more stringent in recent times.

 Still, an 81% rating for adult protection shouldn’t be sniffed at – nor should the 83% child safety rating.
-This most disappointing score is in the ‘safety assist’ category, for which the up! was awarded a rating of just 55%.
-This is largely due to the fact that the up! doesn’t come with autonomous emergency braking, which is now a prerequisite for the very highest Euro NCAP scores.
+This most disappointing score is in the ‘safety assist’ category, for which the up! was awarded just 55%.
+This is largely due to the fact that the car doesn’t come with autonomous emergency braking, (AEB) which is now a prerequisite for the very highest Euro NCAP scores.